 By focusing on the good feeling that you get when you give to those in need, you often override any feeling of sadness about loosing the item.
 It’s a good practice to get into if you want to raise kids who think of others needs, as well as their own.

-Getting down to business: The knitty gritty how-to’s of encouraging kids to declutter
+Getting down to business: The knitty gritty how-to’s of Getting kids to declutter

 There are many ways to help your kids get rid of clutter.
 Finding what works for them and you is the key.
 Here are a several ideas to get started: